postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 1. In Postman, select your GitHub organization, repository, and branch, then select **Continue**.

-1. Select the files you would like to import into Postman.
-You can also select **Generate collection from imported APIs** and select what you would like to link this collection as.
+1. Select the files you want to import into Postman.
+You can also select **Generate collection from imported APIs** and select what you want to link this collection as.
 Select **Show advanced settings** to control how Postman generates collections based on your file types, then select **Import**.

    ![Confirm import from github](https://assets.postman.com/postman-docs/import-export-github-files-confirm.jpg)